Large Cap Stocks and Funds With Their Effect on the Economy

 Blue Chip Large Cap

 Oddly enough, the name "Blue Chip" came from the world of poker.
-That's because the blue chip usually represented the highest denomination.
+The blue chip traditionally represents the highest denomination.
 If you cash in a blue chip, you will receive the most money.

 Examples of Large Cap Companies